Outcome Four: Communities

 UPDATEUpdate

-QLDC has collaborated with Emergency Management Otago and Central Lakes Trust to purchase approx $40,000 of emergency equipment for Community Response Groups across the district.
+In July and August, caches of over $40,000 in emergency equipment were also distributed to a number of Community Response Groups across the district.
 Included within the cache of equipment were generators, solar eco-flow batteries, lighting equipment, heaters, whiteboards, first aid kits and large gear boxes.
-This equipment will add to the VHF radio equipment that was purchased in the last financial year.
+This equipment will add to the VHF radio equipment that was purchased in the last financial year.2022-20254.5

 Build capacity, resourcing and relationship networks across the social services and health sector, to ensure that the welfare of our communities can be effectively supported during emergency events or periods of prolonged stress.